johnborillo/substack.koplugin-plus/README.md

 A plugin for KOReader that allows fetching and reading Substack posts.

+## Data privacy

+**This plugin uses the cookie that is generated from a logged in substack account.
+You place the cookie in your koreader device.
+At no point do I have any knowledge of your cookie.
+The cookie is embedded in any HTTP requests to the substack official servers, just like when you the substack official app or website.
+From the point of view of substack, they do not know that you are using a KOReader plugin.**

 ## Substack plugin main menu

 ![Plugin Main menu](plugin_menu.png "Plugin Main menu")